-For those of you new to cold climates, a quick primer: Certain individuals in these parts get genuinely excited to spend a day sitting on a frozen body of water, with a fishing line dangling into a hole in the ice that they just created with a giant corkscrew thing called an “auger.”
+For those of you new to cold climates, here's a quick primer.
+Certain people (the bravest of them all) get genuinely excited to spend a day sitting on a frozen body of water, with a fishing line dangling into a hole in the ice that they just created with a giant corkscrew thing called an “auger.”

-The fanciest of these ice fishing enthusiasts will drag a purpose-made shanty out on the ice, to provide a sense of comfort and protect themselves from the bitter cold they have intentionally exposed themselves to.
-In extreme cases, these shanties can resemble a small house, with reclining chairs, beds, stoves, power, running water, kitchenettes, sonar, entertainment centers and more.
+The fanciest of these ice fishing enthusiasts will drag a purpose-made shanty out on the ice, to provide comfort and protect themselves from the chilly winter air that they've (willingly) exposed themselves to.
+In some cases, these shanties can resemble a small house, with reclining chairs, beds, stoves, power, running water, kitchenettes, sonar, entertainment centers and more!

 South Minneapolis is awash in great eating options.
 On the south side of the lake, Broders’ Pasta Bar is a neighborhood favorite, serving incredibly fresh pasta plates with local and imported ingredients since 1994.
 Tables in this small space are hard to get at peak dinner hours.
 They also run TERZO across the street, serving more bistro-style Italian with pasta, steak, scallops and a giant wine list.
 They also have a porchetteria (walk-up pork sandwich window).